IT50/book/en/lab/gnu-linux/program.md

   401022:       c3                      ret
 ```

-This one is much shorter.
-In fact, the only things it does is returning 0.
-This is because GCC found out we left the values unused and decided to not include them, so the program can run faster.
+This version is much shorter than the unoptimized one.
+In fact, the only thing it does is returning 0.
+This is because GCC found that we left the result unused and further omitted the procedures to produce this result, so the program can run faster but still interact in the same way.
 This is only one of the many optimization techniques.
 Generally, optimizations make the code much faster to run, but much harder to read.

 ## Interpreted program